-As for the "chaos" that would seemingly ensue, the court pragmatically noted that only the last household in which the parties had lived together - and access to which was sought to be deprived - would count, a judgment that could be made on a case-to-case basis.
+As for the "chaos" that would seeming?

+Only the last household in which the parties had lived together - and access to only the last household in which the parties had lived together - and access to only the last household in which do pould count, a judgment that could be made which was sought to be deprived - would count, a judgment that could be made on a case-to-case basis.